Dzenly/tia/readme.md

 # Time Is All (log driven test engine with ExtJs support)

 This is an engine for `[massive]` regression testing automation.
+It allows any types of testing: unit testing, functional testing, etc.
+Both assertion-driven and logs-driven testing are supported.

 The engine supports Web sites testing using Selenium WebDriver and provides API for work with ExtJs components.
 Xvfb is supported.

-*Note: since the 0.12.0 version - the minimum supported Node.js version is 6.9.0.*
+*Note: since the 0.12.15 tia version - the minimum supported Node.js version is 8*

 The engine is in development stage, but well tested and ready to use.

-To don't blow up versions for now I am not following SEMVER rules.
+To don't blow up versions for now TIA is not following SEMVER rules.
-I change the 'patch' version part at adding new functionality and bug fixes, and change the 'minor' version part at changes which break backward compatibility.
+The 'patch' version part is changed at adding new functionality and bug fixes, and the 'minor' version part is changed at commits which break backward compatibility.

 After 1.0.0 version I will follow SEMVER strictly.

-Some TODO for near future:
+Some TODO for 1.0.0:

 * more wrappers for Selenium actions.
 * more API for ExtJs actions.